Showing posts with label extent. Show all posts

 The image below shows high Ocean Heat Content in the Gulf through September 7, 2025.

-Equivalent Ocean Heat Content on September 8, 2025, as illustrated by the image below.
+Equivalent Ocean Heat Content on September 8, 2025, is illustrated in the image below.

 In conclusion, a lot of ocean heat is still on its way toward the Arctic Ocean along the path of the Gulf Stream.